Gabriellsa7/Repertoire-Management/README.md

 # Band Repertoire Management System 🎵

-This project is a **Band Repertoire Management System** developed as part of the Web Development 1 course at [Your University Name].
+This project is a **Band Repertoire Management System** developed as part of the Web Development 1 course at Information Systems.
 The goal of the system is to streamline the management of band repertoires by synchronizing all band members with a designated "lead" user.
 This ensures that all members follow the same repertoire structure and commands in real-time.

 ---